-- The Company is subject to the provisions of income tax law No. 91 of 2005, the Company's records have been examined for 2018 and a settlement was reached with the tax authority. - The years 2019/2021 are under inspection.
+The Company is subject to the provisions of income tax law No. 91 of 2005, the Company's records have been examined for 2016 and a settlement was reached with the tax authority.

 - The inspection and settlement until 2016 were carried out by the tax authority. - The years 2017/2021 are under inspection.